simonjohngreen/wraith/README.md

 * In between scaning, the autoscaling groups are scheduled to scale back to 0, saving on compute $$s.

-## What Services does Wraith currently schedule and generate reports on
+## Which Services does Wraith currently schedule and generate reports on

 * (ready) NMAP is an opensource port scanner and vulerability test tool.
 Testing public addresses for open Ports, OS fingerprints, ssh keys etc.
 * (in progress) Artillery is an opensource smoke and performance tester